ddnexus/pagy/docs/extras/headers.md

 ### pagy_headers(pagy)

 This method generates a hash of [RFC-8288](https://tools.ietf.org/html/rfc8288) compliant http headers to send with the response.
 It is internally used by the `pagy_headers_merge` method, so you usually don't need to use it directly.
+However, if you need to edit the headers that pagy generates (for example adding extra `Link` headers), you can override it in your own controller.

 ### pagy_headers_hash(pagy)